create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **name**: string

 A string of the name assigned to the new default unit.
-This property is read only.
+This property is read-only.

 #### **conversionFactor**: number

 The double-precision number needed to convert from the new default unit to the initial default unit.
-This property is read only.
+This property is read-only.

 ### Methods